akshaynathr/Vaccine-Spotter-India/readme.md

 Set email details, district_id in the script

+** Note: For gmail to work, the lesssecureapps connection needs to be turned on for email to work :  https://myaccount.google.com/lesssecureapps **

 ``` sh
 # For gmail, the lesssecureapps connection needs to be turned on for email to work :  https://myaccount.google.com/lesssecureapps
 # need to change the smpt address for other mail providers